Course Catalog 2024-2025

 ENG 200 The English Literary Tradition I (4 Credits)

 A selection of the most engaging and influential works of literature written in England before 1800.
 Some of the earliest survived only by a thread in a single manuscript, many were politically or religiously embattled in their own day, and some were the first of their kind in English.
-Fights with monsters, dilemmas of chivalry, a storytelling pilgrimage, a Faustian pact with the devil, a taste of the forbidden fruit, epic combat over a lock of hair: these writings remain embedded in our culture and deeply woven into the texture of the English language.
+Fights with monsters, dilemmas of chivalry, a storytelling pilgrimage, a Faustian pact with the devil, a taste of the forbidden fruit, epic combat over a lock of hair: these writings remain embedded in American culture and deeply woven into the texture of the English language.
 Enrollment limited to 20.
 WI {L}

 Fall, Spring